 Figure 9.
-The effective dc voltage and the current to be used for a clipping contour are set by the boundary line intersect with the intrinsic load resistance (continuous-mode operation assumed).
+The effective dc voltage and the current to be used for a clipping contour are set by the boundary line intersect with the intrinsic load resistance.

 Figure 10.
 The harmonic control options provided in the ADW for the base classes.
 The clipping contour options are provided for Class-B and Class-F stages.